michaelemery/staticanalysis/checker/README.md

 | [signedness](https://github.com/michaelemery/staticanalysis/tree/master/checker/signedness)|Signed and unsigned values are incorrectly mixed together in a computation, and meaningless operations occur such as division on an unsigned value. |
 | [taint](https://github.com/michaelemery/staticanalysis/tree/master/checker/taint)  | Certain parts of an application, using a tainted value can compromise the application’s integrity, causing it to crash, corrupt data, leak private data, etc. |

-> Select category links to see results by category.
+> Select category links for results by category.

 ## results